lewisFarley403/code-racing/README.md

 ### Code racing
-This site allows a user to create rooms, in which other join to race to solve the programming problem
+This site allows a user to create rooms, in which other join to race to solve the programming problem in python.
+This can be used in classrooms to help teachers and teach students how to code

+### projects goals
 ### 1. user is able to create room
 - user (teacher) can create a room
 	- room has individual join code